Limits of combinatorial patchworking: Families of maximal T-curves

 \begin{theorem} If a sign distribution always produces the same root isotopy type regardless of the triangulation, it is equivalent to the Harnack sign distribution. \end{theorem}

+For maximal T-curves, this result is already implied by Theorem~\ref{thm:haas}.
+We present a proof for arbitrary real schemes.

 \begin{proof} Let $\sigma$ be an arbitrary sign distribution on $A$ with the property that the root isotopy type of the T-curve does not depend on the triangulation.
 We consider the honeycomb triangulation $\cH_d$ of degree $d$.
-Any edge of $\cH_d$ looks like
+Every edge of $\cH_d$ has one of the forms

-Further, any interior edge $e$ in $\cH_d$ is the diagonal of some quadrangle $Q_e$, bounded by two pairs of parallel edges of the remaining type.
-For instance, if $e$ looks like $(x+1,y) \sim (x,y+1)$, then $Q_e$ forms a unit square.
+Further, any interior edge $e$ in $\cH_d$ is the diagonal of a quadrangle $Q_e$ bounded by two pairs of parallel edges of the remaining types.
+For instance, if $e$ has the form $(x+1,y) \sim (x,y+1)$, then $Q_e$ is a unit square.

 Suppose that there is an interior edge $e$ such that the quadrangle $Q_e$ has an even number of vertices with the same sign.
 Flipping that edge is a bridge flip.
-By Lemma~\ref{lem:bridge-flip-root}, the root isotopy changes after a bridge flip, which was excluded.
+By Lemma~\ref{lem:bridge-flip-root}, the root isotopy changes after a bridge flip, contrary to our assumption.

-So there is no such interior edge.
-It follows that, every quadrangle spanned by an interior edge has exactly one vertex, whose sign is different from the signs of the other three.
-Note that this is a condition on three types of quadrangles and thus every edge of a quadrangle is the diagonal of another quadrangle.
-So, starting with a quadrangle $Q$ where $v$ is the distinguished vertex, its three vertices on a given side of the quadrangle already belong to another quadrangle, defining it fully.
-The signs of two adjacent vertices of $v$ are fixed by $Q$.
-In Figure~\ref{fig:6-star-honeycomb} consider first, in circular order, all six quadrangles where $v$ is a vertex on the diagonal (drawn in red), secondly all remaining quadrangles containing $v$ (diagonals drawn in blue) and lastly quadrangles where a vertex on the diagonal (drawn in green) is adjacent to $v$.
-This uniquely determines the signs of all points with distance at most two to $v$.
+Thus, there is no such interior edge.
+It follows that every quadrangle spanned by an interior edge has exactly one vertex whose sign differs from those of the other three.
+This condition applies to three types of quadrangles, and every edge of one quadrangle is the diagonal of another.
+Thus, starting with a quadrangle $Q$ in which $v$ is the distinguished vertex, three vertices on a given side of $Q$ already belong to another quadrangle and determine it fully.
+The signs of two vertices adjacent to $v$ are fixed by $Q$.
+In Figure~\ref{fig:6-star-honeycomb}, consider first, in circular order, all six quadrangles in which $v$ is a vertex of the diagonal (drawn in red); next, all remaining quadrangles containing $v$ (with diagonals drawn in blue); and finally, the quadrangles in which a vertex of the diagonal (drawn in green) is adjacent to $v$.
+This uniquely determines the signs of all points at distance at most two from $v$.
 An induction along the graph of the triangulation establishes that $\sigma$ is equivalent to the Harnack sign distribution. \end{proof}